noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.10.26.

 A pie chart showing the number of deep-water soft corals observed in the Southern California Bight.
 Organisms are grouped by genus.
-Figure: Etnoyer et al. 2015
+Figure credit: Etnoyer et al. 2015.

 ### Details